 Given the operational nuances of each business, Blue Saffron has adapted intelligently to specific client requests and requirements, developing remote working solutions to meet mid-market Enterprise needs.
-As one customer commented, service could not natively run audio and video services.
+As one customer commented,

+"Our current managed desktop service could not natively run audio and video services.
 As our use of Teams has increased exponentially, Blue Saffron have designed a new modern workplace architecture where this is no longer a problem." - professional services firm, central London.